system32149/GDPS-Dashboard/README.md

 <img alt="Lisence" align="center" src="https://img.shields.io/badge/Lisence-MIT-gray?style=for-the-badge&labelColor=blue">

 <h2>📥 Installation</h2>
 To install this dashboard, make a folder in your GDPS's FTP, and download the files in this repository to the folder you created.
 And then, you're basically done.
-You can see the dashboard in your GDPS page. e.g: `https://example.com/(folder-name)`
+You can see the dashboard in your GDPS page.

 <h2>🛠️ Features coming soon:</h2>
 <ul>